maikwoehl/rest-recipes/README.md

 ```

-## SecurityProvider
+## AuthenticationProvider

-The SecurityProvider allows to check certain security options.
+The AuthenticationProvider allows to check certain security options.

 ### Usage